Batman: Gothic: Artistic background and themes

-For Gothic, Morrison mixed elements from different media: The initial story arc shows how mobsters searched for and killed Mr. Whisper when there was pressure from the police force to find the child killer who terrorized the city.
-This part of the story is very similar to the classic noir film M.
+For Gothic, Morrison mixed elements from different media: the initial story arc shows how mobsters searched for and killed Mr. Whisper when there was pressure from the police force to find the child killer who terrorized the city.
+This part of the story is similar to the classic noir film M.

 An ancient pact between the Monk Manfred (later known to Batman and the organized crime underworld as Mr. Whisper) and the Devil is a reminiscence of the Faustian bargain related to the German legend of Faust.

 Morrison also made use of several operas; Don Giovanni, Mozart's famous opera, is mentioned as one of the key elements in Manfred's story, and probably as one of the inspirations Morrison took for Gothic: A Romance.
-Another important source is the gothic novel The Monk: A Romance, by Matthew Gregory Lewis.
+Another important source is the Gothic novel The Monk: A Romance, by Matthew Gregory Lewis.

 Mr. Whisper's true name, Manfred, is most likely a reference to the protagonist of the dramatic poem Manfred, written by Lord Byron.
 Throughout the poem, Manfred succeeds in challenging all authoritative powers he comes across, and refuses to submit to spirits of higher powers.
 At the end, Manfred dies defying religious temptations of redemption from sin.